 - to write and distributes the review minutes,

-- to prepare the list people participating to the experiment and communicating it to the GSI.
+- to prepare the list of people participating to the experiment and communicating it to the GSI.

 - GSI Contact Person: this person is someone who has already experience with PHELIX.
 In most case, it will be an employee of GSI or from the neighboring universities.
-His task is to tackle issues on a technical design side.
-In particular, he should be able to communicate with the PHELIX team to define the experimental parameters and laser configuration.
+His*her task is to tackle issues on a technical design side.
+In particular, he*she should be able to communicate with the PHELIX team to define the experimental parameters and laser configuration.

 - The GSI Contact Person is aware of the GSI policy regarding radiation safety.
-He will seek approval of the safety department of GSI SiSt before the experiment starts.
+He*she will seek approval of the safety department of GSI SiSt before the experiment starts.

 - The experiment coordinator (EC).
 This person implements the experiment and executes the experiment plan alone or with the experimental team.
-His duties are the following:
+His*her duties are the following:

 - The EC must plan to meet with the shot director (SD) at the beginning of every shift to discuss the shot plan for the day.